-The Global Talent visa was created in February 2020 for highly talented individuals wanting to work in the UK.
-It replaced the Tier 1 Exceptional Talent and Tier 1 Exceptional Promise categories.
+The Global Talent visa was created in February 2020 for highly talented individuals wanting to work in the UK and replaced the Tier 1 Exceptional Talent and Exceptional Promise categories.

 - arts and culture (inclusive of combined arts, dance, literature, music, theatre or visual arts);